Signing the Constitution September 17, 1787 Painting by Howard Chandler Christy

 But the biggest reason the Founding Fathers finally chose the Electoral College to select the President was that all of the political factions at the convention got something out of the Electoral College system, except James Wilson who wanted the President elected directly by the people and Alexander Hamilton who wanted the President to serve for life.

 - The states liked it because each state legislature would decide how to choose its own Electors.

 - The large population states liked it because they would have the advantage when the Electors voted in the Electoral College, since there were more Electors from large states than small states.

 - 95% of the time the Convention delegates expected no candidate to have a majority of the Electoral College votes, since most delegates would vote for “favorite son” candidates from their own state.
 Then the House would choose from the top five vote-getters in the Electoral College with each state getting one equal vote.
 (Later changed to the top three in 1804).
 Since there were more small states than large states, the small states would then have the advantage.
 In effect the small states would get to pick the President in the House from a list of nominees chosen by the large states from the Electoral College vote.

 - The Southern slave states got extra Electors since 3/5 of their slaves counted as “real” people in the House even though they were treated as property and of course couldn’t vote.

-- The wealthy “elites”, just about every delegate at the Convention, liked the Electoral College because the better educated and more wealthy Electors would prevent the “ignorant poor” from electing a president that favored “Leveling Laws” that redistributed wealth from the “elites” to the poorer “average citizens“ (18th Century version of socialism )
+- The wealthy “elites”, just about every delegate at the Convention, liked the Electoral College because the better educated and more wealthy Electors (“the best and the brightest”) would prevent the “ignorant poor masses” from electing a president that favored “Leveling Laws” that redistributed wealth from the “elites” to the poorer “average citizens“ (18th Century version of socialism ).

-As a result the Electoral College has Never worked entirely the way the Founding Fathers intended it to work.
+As a result the Electoral College has never worked the way the Founding Fathers intended it to work.